800-913-3416 [email protected]

 Rate Increases Over Time

 Premiums can go up year after year.
-Even if your coverage doesn’t change, your monthly cost might.
+Even when coverage remains consistent, monthly premiums are subject to change.

 AARP vs. Other Medicare Supplement Providers

-Don’t just go with what’s familiar.
-Let’s compare AARP Medicare supplement plans with other top providers to see how they really stack up.
+A plan’s recognition should not be the sole basis for your selection.
+Let’s compare AARP Medicare supplement plans with other top providers to see how they stack up.

 FeatureAARPMutual of OmahaCignaHumana